Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Case Study: TVCS in Synthetic and Real Networks

 Here, we discuss the benefits of TVCS and its relation to network structure for several examples of synthetic and real networks.
 We start with the classical deterministic examples of undirected line, ring, and star networks (Figure~\ref{fig:line-ring-star}).
-Due to their simple structure, the $2k$-communicabilities of these networks can be analytically computed in closed form (Supplementary Note~7).
+Due to their simple structure, the $2k$-communicabilities of these networks can be analytically computed in closed form (cf. Appendix~\ref{sec:simple-networks}).
 Using these results, it follows that for the line and star networks, the optimal control node is always the center node (or any of the two center nodes if a line has even number of nodes), while the optimal control node is arbitrary in a ring network.
-Notice that in all cases, it is the \emph{homogeneity} of these networks that results in a single node having the greatest centrality at all scales (see Supplementary Note~5 for examples of non-homogeneous star networks that have scale-heterogeneous central nodes and thus belong to class $\Vc$).
+Notice that in all cases, it is the \emph{homogeneity} of these networks that results in a single node having the greatest centrality at all scales (cf. Example~\ref{ex:star} for non-homogeneous star networks that have scale-heterogeneous central nodes and thus belong to class $\Vc$).

 Next, we analyze the role of TVCS in three classes of probabilistic complex networks that are widely used to capture the behavior of various dynamical networks.
 These include the Erd\"os-R\'enyi (ER) random networks, Barab\'asi-Albert (BA) scale-free networks, and Watts-Strogatz (WS) small-world networks.
 Each network has its own characteristic properties, and these properties lead to different behaviors under TVCS.
 The average $\chi$-values of these networks are computed for various values of $n$ and network parameters (Figure~\ref{fig:rand}).
 For ER networks, $\chi$ is in general small, and decays with $n$.
 This is because ER networks, especially when $n$ is large, are extremely homogeneous.
 This homogeneity is further increased during the transmission method, leading to a network matrix $A$ that is extremely insensitive to the choice of control nodes.